Economy of Columbus, Ohio: Defense

 One of the larger processing centers of the Defense Finance and Accounting Service (DFAS) is located in Columbus.
 The Department of Defense also operates the Defense Supply Center, Columbus (DSCC) east of downtown, which hosts the 391st Military Police Battalion and the 375th Criminal Investigations Division of the U.S. Army Reserve, along with elements of the Ohio National Guard.
 Rickenbacker International Airport, located south of the city, hosts the United States Air Force's Ohio National Guard 121st Air Refueling Wing.
 Fort Hayes, a historic military barrack, was located downtown.
 The Ohio National Guard Headquarters is located on the far north side of the city.

 Mission Essential Personnel, the government's leading source of linguists in Afghanistan, is based in the Easton Town Center.

 Fashion

-Limited Brands (formerly known as The Limited, Inc.), a Fortune 500 company, is located on the east side of the city and is the parent company of Victoria's Secret and Bath and Body Works, among others.
+Limited Brands (formerly known as The Limited, Inc.), a Fortune 500 company, is located on the east side of the city and is the parent company of Victoria's Secret and Bath & Body Works, among others.

 Express and The Limited retail stores are also headquartered in Columbus and were formerly part of Limited Brands.

 Abercrombie & Fitch, a Fortune 500 company and parent company of Hollister Co. (whose first store opened in Easton Town Center in 2000), and Abercrombie Kids, is based in the Columbus suburb of New Albany.

 Fortune 500 company Big Lots is located in the city, as well as Schottenstein Stores Corp.

 DSW Shoes are headquartered in Columbus, as well.

 Restoration Hardware opened up a major customer service center just west of Downtown, in 2011.

 Columbus is third, behind New York and Los Angeles, in employing fashion designers.